Discreteness of time in the evolution of the universe: Deformed Wheeler-DeWitt Equation

-It may be noted that this is a formal definition and has to be suitably normalized.
-It might be possible to define is norm in a better way by smearing it with a distribution on a compact support.
-This corresponds to taking the deformation for $\pi (x) $,
+Here the definition of the norm of $||\pi||$ has to be suitably normalized.
+It might be possible to define the norm in a better way by smearing it with a distribution on a compact support.
+This deformed algebra corresponds to taking the following deformation for $\pi (x) $,

 where

 Thus, $\pi (x)$ is the usual momentum density conjugate to $\phi (x)$, and it can be written in the Wheeler-DeWitt approach as,